Crossroadsman/ServerAdmin/git.md

 <a name="s5">Glossary</a>
 -------------------------

+- [`blob`][bottom-up]
+  A file-like object stored in git's tree.
+The difference between a Git blob and a filesystem’s file is that a blob stores no metadata about its content.
+All such information is kept in the tree that holds the blob.
 - [`commit`][bottom-up]
   An snapshot/archive of what the project's *working tree* looked like at a particular point in time.
 - `detached`